UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 PLEASE NOTE that Jitterbug only generates a unique call number once.
 In other words, if you create a record and delete it, or if you manually change an auto-generated call number, the auto-generated call numbers for that collection will no longer be accurate.

 It is possible to manually change a call number in Jitterbug if a mistake happens, but this change does not update Jitterbug's backend that tells the database which call number to assign next.
-If you make a mistake (mistakes happen, it's ok!), please consult the Audiovisual Archivist, who will advise on how to proceed.
+If you make a mistake (mistakes happen, it's ok!), please consult the Audiovisual Archivist or Technical Services archivist, who will advise on how to proceed.
 DO NOT delete records unless instructed to.

 ### Required fields